browserengineering/book/book/animations.md

 returns `False` if the animation has ended.[^animation-curve]

 [^animation-curve]: Note that this class implements a linear animation interpretation (or *easing function*).
-By default, real browsers use a non-linear easing function, so your demo will not look quite the same.
+By default, real browsers use a non-linear easing function, so the demos from this chapter  will not look quite the same in your browser.

 ``` {.python expected=False}
 class NumericAnimation: